 Note: This remedy is not recommended for pregnant women.

 Based on the latest research, thyme essential oil has all the properties required to cure yeast infections.
 It is also one of the recommended essential oils for the treatment of stubborn yeast infections.

 3. Oregano Essential Oil

 The antifungal properties of oregano oil helps in stimulating the immune system.
+How to use oregano oil for yeast infection?
 Just apply the oil diluted in a carrier oil directly to the affected area for significant relief in pain and itching.
 You can also take herbal oregano capsules twice daily.
 When applying Oregano topically, dilute it by adding a little amount of jojoba oil in order to avoid irritation.

 4. Cinnamon Essential Oil

 Essential oil of Cinnamon is another excellent oil / home remedy for yeast infection.
 You can add cinnamon essential oil to water and drink as a tea or add it to honey; you can also dilute it in coconut oil and apply it directly to the affected areas of the vagina.
 Make sure that you always use food grade essential oils for internal consumption.

 5. Lavender Essential Oil